Exawind/openturbine/docs/dev_plan.md

 usage since aggregate operations such as matrix math must load data from non-contiguous memory rather than perform the operations in a vector form.
-In a data-oriented design, data is more commonly reprented as structures of arrays (SoA) where contiguous portions of memory are loaded into the cache and operated on either by the CPU or a hardware accelerator.
+In a data-oriented design, data is more commonly represented as structures of arrays (SoA) where contiguous portions of memory are loaded into the cache and operated on either by the CPU or a hardware accelerator.
 The graphic below illustrates the difference between structures of arrays and arrays